chaitanyakota1/StockTweetsAnalysis/README.md

 Research Assistant Project - Stock Tweets Extraction and Analysis

 This work is done as an very early stage project to study how informative social media is for predicting prices, and in particular, trading prices.
-I scraped several years of historical messages from the website Stocktwits (https://stocktwits.com/)using various cryptocurrency and stock hashtags and did a deep dive analysis into the platforms tweeting activities and userbase.
+I scraped several years of historical messages from the website Stocktwits (https://stocktwits.com/) using various cryptocurrency and stock hashtags and did a deep dive analysis into the platforms tweeting activities and userbase.

 Processed billions of tweets and performed EDA to understand the tweeting pattern.